 Some of the other risks associated with alcohol misuse include:

-- accidents and injury - more than 1 in 10 visits to accident and emergency (A&E) departments are due to alcohol-related illnesses
+- accidents and injury – more than 1 in 10 visits to accident and emergency (A&E) departments are because of alcohol-related illnesses

-- violence and antisocial behaviour - each year in England over 1.2 million violent incidents are linked to alcohol misuse
+- violence and antisocial behaviour – each year in England more than 1.2 million violent incidents are linked to alcohol misuse

 - unsafe sex – this can lead to unplanned pregnancies and sexually transmitted infections (STIs)

-- loss of personal possessions - many people lose personal possessions, such as their wallet or mobile phone, when they are drunk
+- loss of personal possessions – many people lose personal possessions, such as their wallet or mobile phone, when they're drunk

 - unplanned time off work or college – this could put your job or education at risk